MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault-onprem.md

 ## Create the Azure Key Vault with secrets

 Now, you create one or more key vaults in Azure, and add the secrets that you want to make available to your extensions.
+An extension can be set up with one or two key vaults.
 This step requires an Azure subscription.
 Because your solution is using Azure AD authentication, you should already have one.

 <!--